 NFC Guide: All You Need to Know About Near Field Communication

 Have you ever wondered what makes services like Apple Pay work?
-Square’s NFC Guide explains everything you need to know about Near Field Communication.
+The answer is something called Near Field Communication (NFC).
+Here’s Square’s guide to all you need to know about NFC.

 From email to personal banking to health apps, we’re increasingly using our mobile devices to manage our lives, so it’s no surprise that we’re buying our coffee with them too.
-We love the speed and convenience of NFC contactless cards—just tap and get on with your day.
-So it’s no wonder that NFC mobile payments—paying for stuff via your smartphone—are becoming increasingly popular.
+We love the speed and convenience of NFC contactless cards, and they’re a way of life here in Canada—just tap and get on with your day.
 To help you accept contactless cards and mobile payments at your business, here’s a guide to NFC.

 What is NFC?

-NFC (near field communication) is the technology that allows two devices—like your card and a payments terminal—to talk to each other when they’re close together.
-NFC is the technology that enables contactless payments.
+Near Field Communication (NFC) is the technology that allows two NFC devices—like your card and a payments terminal—to talk to each other when they’re at a close distance.

 The most prevalent example is the INTERAC Flash® debit card that you use in your day-to-day life.
 The buzziest NFC mobile payment types are Apple Pay and Android Pay.